Thoughts on international relations, environment, society and self with Benjamin Habib, PhD

 ““I want you to feel the fear I feel every day.
 And act as if your house is on fire.
 Because it is.” – Greta Thunberg

 It is difficult not to get pessimistic when you seriously examine the extent of the climate change threat.
 One of the challenging aspects of our subject material is the realisation that the window of opportunity for gradual incremental change to ameliorate climate change has closed.
 Unfortunately the clock is ticking; we are now faced with the daunting challenge of rapidly reducing greenhouse gas emissions and adapting to climate change impacts that are already locked in by past emissions.
 The implications of this failure are scary and worthy of the panic that Greta Thunberg implores our leaders to feel.

 Our political leaders seem blind to the urgency.
-In reaction to the previous student climate strike last November, Prime Minister Scott Morrison stated that “What we want is more learning in schools and less activism in schools.”
+In reaction to the student climate strike in November 2018, then Prime Minister Scott Morrison stated that “What we want is more learning in schools and less activism in schools.”
 I can’t think of a better advertisement for getting engaged young people onto the streets than a smug patrician with an appalling record of climate change recalcitrance telling them what they should and shouldn’t care about.
 What Morrison and other politicians and commentators so clearly demonstrate with these kinds of comments, among other things, is an inability to listen to young people’s legitimate fears about climate change.

 The striking students offer us an alternative vision for the future.
 In confronting the climate crisis provides us with a window of opportunity to make positive changes to ourselves and our communities, and do something constructive to alter the very worst aspects of our society.
 We can exercise a tremendous amount of social agency at this time and play a role in shaping what comes next.

 Listening to how students respond to studying climate change